MicrosoftDocs/azure-docs/articles/machine-learning/data-science-virtual-machine/reference-known-issues.md

 ### Connection to desktop environment fails

-If you can connect to the DSVM over SSH but not over x2go, you might have set the wrong session type in x2go.
-To connect over x2go, you need the session type in *x2go/session preferences/session* set to *XFCE*.
+If you can connect to the DSVM over SSH terminal but not over x2go, you might have set the wrong session type in x2go.
+To connect to the DSVM's desktop environment, you need the session type in *x2go/session preferences/session* set to *XFCE*.
 Other desktop environments are currently not supported.

 ### Fonts look wrong when connecting to DSVM using x2go